 Crescend Health has two residential facilities, Mountain House and Phoenix House.

 The following information will help you to better understand how the procedure works to receive residential treatment at either of these two facilities located in Santa Barbara.
 Both residential facilities are licensed by the State of California through Community Care Licensing.
-Our CCL administrator is Francis Estep who is on site at Phoenix House.
+Our CCL administrator is Francis Estep who is on site at Phoenix House, and our CCL administrator who is on site at Mountain House is Emily Begg.

 Phoenix House is located in the heart of beautiful Santa Barbara.
 There are 4 single bedrooms for private pay clients in this beautiful 1880 Victorian House.
 Phoenix House provides 20 hours of groups per week with a focus on skill building, managing and reducing symptoms more effectively, and getting integrated back into the community.
 We build on the strengths of our clients and help them to build a life worth living.
-Phoenix House works directly with the skilled therapists at our Mainstream Innovative Outpatient Program and with the Dual Diagnosis Program.
+Phoenix House works directly with the skilled therapists at our Mainstream Innovative Outpatient Program.

 Mountain House is close to Santa Barbara's historic Mission.
 There are 4 single rooms and 5 double rooms for County-referred clients.
 At this time there are no private pay options at Mountain House.
 To be considered for placement the referral must come through the County of Santa Barbara.